The miracle of the Incarnation is that God became a man.

 The Most Promising Young Couple in Nazareth

-They were the pride of the village.
+In my imagination, they were the pride of the village.

 - Joseph was an excellent craftsman with his own profitable shop.
 He was a man of integrity in business and piety in his religion.
 He knew the scriptures so well, the village children would gather into his shop after class to hear his wisdom on the lessons of the day.
 He specialized in prophecies of Messiah.